Emmanuel-Okafor/Chest_Xray_Diagnostics/README.md

 The deep learning recognition model was build from modified ResNet-50 and the deployment was done on Gradio framework.

-An ipython file  (pneumonia_image_classification_and_diagonstic.ipynb) was implemented and was used for training the ResNet-50 model (Implemented in Pytorch)
+An ipython file  (pneumonia_image_classification_and_diagonstic.ipynb) was implemented and was used for training the ResNet-50 model (Implemented in Pytorch); the  *.ipynb contains program for;

-* The file support training of deep learning model
+* Training the deep learning model

-* Program that support evaluation of the deep learning classification report (Accuracy, Precision, F1-Score, and Recall)
+* Evaluation of the deep learning classification report (Accuracy, Precision, F1-Score, and Recall)

-* Display of confusion matrix for both testing and validation sets which yielded 87% after training for 25 epochs.
+* Display of confusion matrix for both testing and validation sets which yielded 87% accuracy after training for 25 epochs.

-* Integration of application programming  interface that support model prediction of pneumonia or not, and provide recommendation of consultation of a doctor for possible treatment protocol.
+* Integration of application programming  interface (API) that support model prediction of pneumonia or not, and provide recommendation platform to consult a doctor or not for possible treatment protocol.

 model weights 'data_model_24.pt' (https://drive.google.com/file/d/1Kkw5d_a5LR0qQtfqtUgMymIoUMWihuU-/view?usp=sharing)